Ancient Diocese of Die: History

+No episcopal list exists for the diocese of Die.
+There is no myth, legend, or tradition with regard to the bringing of Christianity to the area or the foundation of the diocese.
+Die first appears in the record when Bishop Nicasius attended the Council of Nicaea in 325.

 The Cathedral of Die was dedicated to the Assumption of the Virgin Mary.
 The Cathedral Chapter had two dignities, the Dean and the Sacristan, and ten other Canons.
 In the thirteenth century the diocese was divided for administrative purposes into four Archpresbyteries: the Archpriest of Die, the Archpriest of Trivilis (Trièves), the Archpriest of Deserto, the Archpriest of Crista.
 There was a Collegiate Church at Crest (Crista) dedicated to Saint-Sauveur, which had a Provost, a Cantor, and six Canons.